Just arrived? Read from the beginning here.

 (angry) Why won’t you say anything?!

-Two phantom knights grab him.
+Two axemen grab him.
 The spear retracts, he’s forced to his feet.
 Galen waves a hand.
-The other knights twist into white smoke.
+The other men twist into white smoke.

 Liev is dragged inside.
 Galen wrings the tattoo on his wrist.
 He winks in and out back to the gate, looks down at the sword.